nwa-catch-me-if-you-can-project/relfinder-frontend/README.md

 ### Production setup

-The production app is deployed via docker.
-To build the docker image execute
+Before running the app set the `VUE_APP_API_KEY` variable in the `.env` file.
+This variable must match the `API_KEY` set for the RelFinder backend.
+Once done build the docker with:

 ```sh
 docker build . -t relfinder-frontend:0.0.1